CISecurity/ArtifactExpressions/artifacts/iis/iis.site.binding.rst

 IIS, including http and https bindings.
 It extends the standard TestType as defined in the oval-definitions-schema and one should refer to the TestType description for more information.
-The object element references a vmhost_modules_object and The state element specifies the data to check.
+The object element references a vmhost_modules_object and the state element specifies the data to check.

 Technical Details